napina/reflectos/README.md

 reflectos
 =========

 Small and fast reflection library for C++.
 Relies on decltype and partial template support.
+Only one file to include.

 Features